solexx/fhem-munin-plugins/README.md

 - [X] Make hostname and port of FHEM configurable.
 Currently localhost:7072 is hard-coded everywere.
 - [X] Add a wildcard plugin where you only have to give the name of a reading.
 - [ ] Make netcat path configurable.

+### Contact

+For questions and support, feel free to use the Issue Tracker or drop me an e-mail at <js+github@wim.re.>